 In addition to selecting a project type, students must choose a category for their project.
 The St. Louis Area Science Fair uses these categories to determine special awards and scholarships ($$$) your project might be eligible for.

 Biology (BL).
-The study of living organisms and their function, growth, origin, and evolution.
+The study of living organisms and their function, growth, origin, evolution, and distribution of living organisms.

 Earth and Planetary Science (EA).
-The study of sciences related to the planet Earth, including geology, minerology, physiography, oceanography, meteorology, climatology, geography and atmospheric sciences.
+The study of sciences related to the planet Earth.
+Geology, minerology, physiography, oceanography, meteorology, climatology, geography and atmospheric sciences.
 The study of planets or planetary systems and the solar system.
 The study of the earth’s structural features as related to plate structure, plate movement, volcanism, etc.

 Medicine & Health Sciences (ME).
-The sciene of diagnosing, treating, or preventing disease and other damage to the body or mind.
+The science of diagnosing, treating, or preventing disease and other damage to the body or mind.
 Subcategories: Disease Diagnosis and Treatment, Epidemiology, Genetics.
 Any study that explores diagnosing, improving and preserving health.
 For example: monitoring health aspects of persons enrolled in diet or body-building programs, checking for hearing or sight loss.